Mostafa-AbdelRaheem/My-Reads/README.md

 # Installation

-### Step 1: Make sure Node and npm are installed from the terminal.
+### Step 1: Make sure npm is installed from the terminal.

 ```
 npm -v